 Men may be perceived as the physically stronger gender because they are typically bigger and more muscular than women thanks to testosterone.
 However, when it comes to health, men are biologically weaker.

 Men are more likely to experience chronic health conditions earlier than women and have shorter lives.
-In almost all countries around the world, women outlive men.
+In almost all countries around the world, women live longer than men.

 Although you can’t change your chromosomes and genes, knowing what you may be at higher risk for could help you start to make better decisions about your health.